omartgabr/omartgabr/README.md

 I'm relatively new to coding.
 My first time coding was around Summer 2020.
 I've had huge gaps  but I'm quickly realizing my passion for it.

-I'm currently learning GUI applications in C++, as well as learning as many popular libraries such as Boost and STL.
+I'm currently learning GUI applications in C++, as well as many popular libraries such as Boost and STL.
 Additonally, I am also learning Python in some of my mathematics and physics courses that implement mathematical applications.